 ‘Hot spots’, or acute moist dermatitis, frequently affects dogs and can drive an animal crazy, not to mention its owner.

-One dog owner suggested the following:
+One dog owner advised to:-

 - Trim the area around the hot spot.